Like Us & Get News

 Thad Huguley, email@example.com

-IAEM members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee’s important work.
-IAEM members may easily retrieve the committee leadership email addresses by downloading the complete list.
+IAEM-USA members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee's important work.
+Members may retrieve leadership email addresses by searching the membership directory.

 Monitor proposed legislation at the federal, state and/or local level which may impact emergency management activities or the goals of the association, or may set a precedent for the future legal implications.